Not to be missed - Cruise

 Aix en Provence fruits and vegetables' market

 You will find on the daily Richelme market producers of fruit, vegetables, olive oil, eggs, goat cheese, honey, garlic garlands, herbs and other flavors.
-During the Madeleine, Preachers and Verdun Plazas’ requalification project, the first Sunday of the month, the food market will be on…
+The market will be present on the Places Verdun and Prêcheurs on Tuesday, Thursday and Saturday from 8.30am till 1pm.

 A journey back through time in Aix-en-Provence